nielsdelestinne/proto/README.md

 Although the change to the proto contract was a rename of a field, it is (as far as protobuf is concerned) a non-breaking change.
 - Messages sent from the provider using the v1.0.0 of the contract (`name`) to the provider (v2.0.0, `fullName`) will be accepted and the actual value for `fullName` will be persisted.
-This is due to the fact that the protobuf message is serialized into a binary format using only the field numbers (`2`) not the field names `name` / `fullName`.
+This is due to the fact that the protobuf message is serialized into a binary format using only the tag numbers (`2`) not the field names `name` / `fullName`.
 - The generated java code will however be breaking (getName()) -> getFullName()), and thus when using SemVer, a rename to a field will be a breaking change (to Java, not Protobuf)

 Although now sending a request from the recruitment-service with `name: Harry Potter` and having a server accepting `fullName`, the actual value is correctly persisted in the database.
 - Fire up the EmploymentService, launch the request by starting the RecruitmentService, inspect the database of EmploymentService using `http://localhost:8080/h2-console`.

+The above scenario is an example is Protocol buffers being backward compatible
+- The old (v1.0.0) definition of the protocol buffer sent by the client is accepted and even 'correctly' processed by the server which is on definition v2.0.0.
+- _The input is designed for an older version of the system, but still accepted & processed by a newer version of that same system._

+Protobuf is also forward compatible, and can be demonstrated by the following example:
+- A newer version (v2.0.0) of the protocol buffer is send by the client and is accepted and correctly processed by the server that is still expected v1.0.0.
+- _an implementation (server using protocol buffers) that uses an older version of the message processes a future version of the message._

 Protobuf is both backward & forward compatible.
 - JSON can support forward compatibility by adding @JsonIgnoreProperties(ignoreUnknown = true)